 15.9 Conflicting terms

-(a) In the event of any conflict between the Engagement Letter and these Terms of Business, or the Proposal, the Engagement Letter will take precedence.
+(a) In the event of any conflict between the Client Services Agreement and these Terms of Business, or the Proposal, the Client Services Agreement will take precedence.

 (b) Nothing in this Contract applies to the extent that it is invalid or prohibited by the operation of the Companies Act or any other law.